AnnabethS/advent-of-code-2021/README.md

 solution
 - due to the way i solved it, the hardest part of part 2 was reading the letters from the output to my terminal

+### Day 14

+- Another challenge of scaling today, first solution was quite easy, made a doubling dynamic length string where when it reaches the end it reallocs 2x the memory for that
+- This solution would not have worked for part 2 due to the time and space complexity so instead i used a system in which i keep track of all current pairs and how many times each letter has occured.
+- we keep track of occuring letters seperately since its easier than figuring it out by looking at the head of each pair or something like that.